Dalea purpurea

 - Flower Description:

-- Dense cone-shaped spikes are 1-2 inches long and sport tiny purple flowers in early to mid-summer.
-Begins opening from the bottom of the spike and ascends upward throughout the season.
-Individual flowers are ΒΌ" across, with 5 purple petals and 5 protruding goldish-orange anthers.
+- The flowers are dense cone-shaped spikes, 0.4 to 2.6 inches long, and appear at the end of the stem.
+They sport tiny purple flowers in early to mid-summer (June to August).
+Initially, the flower opens at the bottom of the spike and ascends upward throughout the season.
+Individual flowers are ΒΌ -inch across, with 5 purple petals and 5 protruding goldish-orange anthers.
+Flowering lasts for about 1 to 1.5 months.

 -